daffi1238/web_hacking/XSS/README.md

 Even if you are adding a xss payload into a json format content this content may be later added to a Database and could inject this into some web with some .innerHTML instead of .innerTEXT.

+1. You need to find a means of causing a victim user to make the necessary request cross-domain.
+2. You need to fi nd a way of manipulating the response so that it executes your script when consumed by the browser (XMLHttpRequest)

+XMLHttpRequest by default doen't allow cross-domain requests but have been modified in HTML5 where you can define other external domain where you can accept an XMLHttpRequest!

 **Sending XML Requests Cross-Domain**
 We can send near-arbitraty data cross-domain withing HTTP request body with an HTML form, that with the _enctype_ we add to the header in the _Content-type_ _text/plain_ and make the browser  handle the form parameters as:
 - Send each parameter on a separate line within the request
 - Use '=' to separate key and value (normal behaviour)
 - Do not perform any URL encoding of the parameters name o value.